liuyehcf/BlogSource/_posts/Java-concurrent-Fork-Join-源码剖析.md

                     s != Thread.State.TIMED_WAITING);
         }

-        // Unsafe mechanics.
+        //Unsafe mechanics.
 Note that some are (and must be) the same as in FJP private static final sun.misc.Unsafe U;
         private static final int  ABASE;
         private static final int  ASHIFT;